ChiefCheb/CSC199----ISC2-Cybersecurity-Training-and-Exam/Research/HackathonSummary.md

                   very strict about their authentications), I tried to set up the instance over and over, but failed each time.
 With that attempt also exhausted, I looked online for a tip on running programs on a remote MAC device.
-I learned that Git workflows can actually be used to simulate different OSs, so I created a repo (I should've used this one but it slipped my mind at the time.), put the program there, and learned how to write a git workflow.
+I learned that Git workflows can actually be used to simulate different OSs, so I created a repo (I should've used this one but it slipped my mind at the time), put the program there, and learned how to write a git workflow.
 After many attempts, I finally succeeded in running the program, getting the following result: "Cosmonauts run their programs everywhere and at once.\nExcept here...".
 Needless to say, this isn't what I was looking for, so I checked in with my partner, and we agreed that the next OS to try was FreeBSD.
-So, thankfully FreeBSD is free, so I downloaded an ISO and took another while to setup the VM (setup was manual and I had to configure file system partitions, network settings, etc.).
+Thankfully FreeBSD is free, so I downloaded an ISO and took another while to setup the VM (setup was manual and I had to configure file system partitions, network settings, etc.).
                   Once set up, I tried to transfer the program to the VM from my host using a plethora of options (ssh, shared folders, etc.), but all of them failed.
 Finally, I decided to turn the program into an ISO using a